 Likewise, they discussed the need to better negotiate with industry to ensure the functionality and performance of the product or service being procured have been addressed and represent best value for money.

-See below for additional speaker insights from Stuart Crome, JP (Manager Procurement, Exhibits and Records at the Australian Federal Police), who was one of the key speakers at the Canberra conference.
+For additional speaker insights, see our accompanying Government Insight post from Stuart Crome, JP (Manager Procurement, Exhibits and Records at the Australian Federal Police), who was one of the key speakers at the Canberra conference.

 Mia’s view: towards government procurement transformation